waveform80/blinkenxmas/docs/tutorial3.rst

    about customizing the first-time configuration because we're going to do some of that manually to have ``cloud-init`` handle all the installation.

-Once the card is flashed, remove it from your computer, then re-insert it.
+Once the :term:`SD card` is flashed, remove it from your computer, then re-insert it.
 You should see the boot partition (named "system-boot") appear.
 Open this, and look for the file named :file:`network-config`.
 Open this in your favoured text editor and replace the contents with the following, changing the commented values as appropriate:

 .. code-block:: yaml
     :emphasize-lines: 5,9-10